SARA SINCLAIR

 Designing & Managing an Oral History Project.
 Oral History Master of Arts, Columbia University, One-Day Oral History Training Workshops, May 2018.

 Blanks, Blips or ?
-How to Handle Deletions in Oral History Audio Files?
+How to Handle Deletions in Oral Histrory Audio Files?
 Roundtable.
 Oral History Association, 2015.